yuchan-research/ml-asset-pricing-replication/README.md

 To explore this, I implemented a simplified cross-sectional asset pricing framework and compared several models (OLS, Elastic Net, Random Forest).
 I also looked at how things like the number of stocks and feature complexity affect performance in a noisy financial environment.

+This project shows that, under constrained data conditions, nonlinear models do not necessarily outperform linear models in asset pricing.

+It highlights that data quality and structure can be more important than model complexity.

 ## Project Motivation